 If you want more energy, confidence and happiness – and all you had to do was go teetotal now and again – you’d seriously consider putting down that wine glass as well wouldn’t you?
 Think about it.
 Stop drinking so much.
 You’ll even lose weight, look great and find all this extra time to do things.

 One final tip on the booze – don’t think about 'giving up' something you love; think of gaining so much more.
 Does alcohol enhance your life?
 Anyway, enough of the preaching.
 You get my point.

 With the above tip in mind, you’ll want to adopt some additional healthy lifestyle choices.
 You know how it goes.
 Avoid processed foods (what I love to call ‘brown food’) and cook real, fresh food.
 Make your plate colourful and full of variation.
 I tend to avoid cereals, pasta, rice and bread these days – opting instead for good fats, protein, fruit/vegetables and things like quinoa.
 I feel lighter, healthier and have no problem with my digestive system.
 My skin has never looked better, and I’m full of energy.
 If you’re going to have refined carbs, go for the wild rice variety.
 And swap white potatoes for sweet ones.

 Got a sweet tooth?
 Buy some little pots of natural yoghurt, drizzle a little honey on top with a sprinkling of cinnamon and voila - a lovely dessert for after dinner.
 Or put some pipless grapes in the freezer (great for the summer months) and eat them frozen whenever you need something to nibble on.

 I can highly recommend Sainsbury’s healthier recipes for some ideas for dinner.

 Stop being lazy, dust off those trainers and do something.
 You don’t need an expensive gym membership or equipment.
 Walking, running or cycling are all great ways to stay in shape and feel great.
 Try and throw in some weight-bearing exercises as well, using your body: push-ups, tricep dips, squats, lunges.
-Check out Amanda Bisk for some workout plans that don’t involve any equipment, and you can do at home.
+Check out Amanda Bisk for some workout plans that don’t involve any equipment, and you can do it at home.